Residual Functional Capacity Evaluation

 There are a lot of different elements involved in the disability process, and the RFC is one of the most important.
 If Social Security doesn’t get all of your medical records, or you happen to forget to list an impairment the RFC might not accurately reflect the totality of your impairments.

 Hiring an attorney can not only help you make sure that SSA has everything they need to evaluate your claim, but can also help appeal an inaccurate decision.
-At Kapor Davis & Associates, we have over 25 years of experience working to make the best case for you.
-If you need help with your Social Security Disability claim, reach out to our office.
+At Kapor Davis & Associates, we have served Cincinnati for over 25 years working to make the best case for you.
+If you need help with your Social Security Disability claim, reach out to our Cincinnati office.